yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

     - B) 0 1
     - C) 1 2 3
     - D) The code will run indefinitely.

-What is the benefit of using control structures in programming languages?3

-A) to make the code more modular and reusable
-B) to control the flow of execution based on certain parameters or conditions
-C) to implement various algorithms and logic in the code
-D) all of the above
-Answer: D

-How can you create an if-else statement in one line in Python?2

-A) by using a ternary operator with condition and values
-B) by using a lambda function with condition and values
-C) by using a colon after if block and before else block
-D) by using parentheses around if block and else block
-Answer: A

 ### Loop Control Statements (break, continue, pass) (MCQs)